WD-planets/AstroToolkit/docs/Tutorial/Tutorial_config.rst

 A full description of each of these can be found :ref:`here <Config Keys>`, but hopefully some of them are self-explanatory.

-Config keys can be edited from the command line via the :ref:`ATKeditconfig` command:
+Config keys can be edited from the command line via the edit mode of the :ref:`ATKconfig` command:

 .. code-block:: console

-    ATKeditconfig query_data_radius 5
+    ATKconfig edit query_data_radius 5

 .. code-block:: console